programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 Once that's done, we'll need to search for the VLOOKUP formula.
 You can also type this out "freehand", but looking it up will give you access to the Excel (or Sheets or Numbers) formula builder, which makes this task much easier.
 To do this, go to the "Formulas" tab, click "Insert Function," and search for "VLOOKUP".

-{% include figure.html filename="vlookup-search.png" caption="Search for VLOOKUP on the \"Formulas\" tab." %}
+{% include figure.html filename="vlookup-search.png" caption="Search for VLOOKUP on the &quot;Formulas&quot; tab." %}

 Once you click on it, you should see a handy formula builder dialog box on the right.